 Nikon D3500 review: features

-- New sensor, but effective resolution stays the same
+- Newer sensor than D3400, but effective resolution stays the same

 - No touchscreen or 4K video

 - Bluetooth connectivity

-The D3500 retains the same effective 24.2MP pixel count as the D3400 which it supersedes, but Nikon stresses this is a new sensor, and closer inspection of the specs shows that the total count on the D3500's sensor stands at 24.78MP, compared to 24.72MP on the D3400.
+The D3500 retains the same effective 24.2MP pixel count as the old Nikon D3400, but this is a newer sensor, and closer inspection of the specs shows that the total count on the D3500's sensor stands at 24.78MP, compared to 24.72MP on the D3400.